 The following tips have been put together with advice from RNLI Flood Rescue Team.

 It’s rare for our canals and towpaths to flood because we manage the water levels all year.
 If a canal and towpath does flood, it’s usually where the canal is near a river and the river has flooded over into the canal.
 Of course, sometimes we can’t predict Mother Nature and water levels can rise so here's what to remember if there is a flood:

-Boaters, you are likely to be acutely aware of changes in water levels, particularly if you live on a boat!
-Just a reminder:
+Boaters are likely to be acutely aware of changes in water levels, particularly if you live on a boat!
+Remember to: